Manual Index

 What Is PSYBooks Mobile?

 The PSYBooks mobile app is a separate application for your phone that has the PSYBooks tools you are mostly likely to need when you're on the go.
 It is not the complete PSYBooks app.
 Unlike most mobile apps, you don't have to go to an app store and download PSYBooks Mobile.
 Instead, the app is built with a new technology called Progressive Web Apps – or PWAs.
 Although PWAs can be accessed with laptops, desktops, tablets, etc., they work especially well on phones.
 They are quickly becoming extremely popular.
 In fact, you may be using some PWAs without knowing that you are.
 For example, well-known apps like Twitter, Pinterest, Spotify and Instagram all currently run PWAs in addition to their regular apps.
 The PWA technology allows developers to build an app that looks and functions like a mobile app that you'd download from an app store, except that there's nothing to download.
-And they're FAST.
-They have that almost instantaneous response time that you're used to with mobile apps.
+This is an especially nice feature for your patients - you don't have to ask them to download an app.
+If they are Portal Users on your account, they already have PSYBooks Mobile.
+You just need to give them the URL.

 How to Access PSYBooks Mobile